CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-elastic-cobol.md

 ### Frequently Asked Questions

 #### Who should I contact for support?
-* For issues related to deploying the Heirloom Computing Blueprint on CenturyLink Cloud, licensing or accessing the deployed software, please visit the [Heirloom Computing Support website](http://heirloomcomputing.zendesk.com).
+* For issues related to deploying the Heirloom Computing Blueprint on Lumen Cloud, licensing or accessing the deployed software, please visit the [Heirloom Computing Support website](http://heirloomcomputing.zendesk.com).
-* For issues related to cloud infrastructure (VMs, network, etc.), or if you experience a problem deploying the Blueprint or Script Package, please open a CenturyLink Cloud Support ticket by emailing [help@ctl.io](mailto:help@ctl.io) or [through the CenturyLink Cloud Support website](https://t3n.zendesk.com/tickets/new).
+* For issues related to cloud infrastructure (VMs, network, etc.), or if you experience a problem deploying the Blueprint or Script Package, please open a Lumen Cloud Support ticket by emailing [help@ctl.io](mailto:help@ctl.io) or [through the Lumen Cloud Support website](https://t3n.zendesk.com/tickets/new).